Form 114: Report of Foreign Bank and Financial Accounts (FBAR)

 What Is a Financial Interest for the FBAR?

-According to the FBAR instructions:
+According to the FBAR filing instructions:

 A United States person has a financial interest in a foreign financial account for which: